walbeck85/course-7-module-1-python-data-structures-lab/README.md

 In this lab, you will build a **Student Data Management System** that allows users to store, filter, and process student records efficiently.
 The system will enable users to:

-- Store and retrieve student information using **lists, tuples, dictionaries, and sets**.
+- Store and retrieve student information using **lists, tuples, and sets**.
 - Filter student data dynamically using **list comprehensions** and **dictionary comprehensions**.
 - Process large student datasets efficiently using **generator expressions**.
 - Track unique student attributes (e.g., **majors, completed courses**) using **sets**.